 Distressing paint adds another dimension to the furniture.
 It gives it depth and character.
 This piece I painted and distressed is painted black!
 I love black furniture.
 Every room should have a piece of black furniture.
 It fits in causal settings as well as upscale rooms.
 I say black furniture is like the little black dress.
 It can be dressed up, dressed down, and goes anywhere.

 I went a little crazy with the distressing.
 They don’t call me the “Queen of Distressing” for nothing.

 This is the before.
-Now you see the reason for the heavy distressing maybe.
-It had a few chunks of wood missing and the right door is warped among other things.
+Now maybe you see the reason for the heavy distressing.
+The chest/cabinet/whatever had a few chunks of wood missing and the right door is warped among other things.
 I find with pieces like this that it’s easier to play up the flaws.

-I distressed the piece by hand.
-It’s a lot more work but I have more control over the look that way.
+I distressed the piece by hand using 150 grit sandpaper.
+Distressing paint by hand is a lot more work but I have more control over the look that way.

-See how nice and aged the wood looks now.
+See how nice and aged the distressed wood looks now.

 That’s it folks.
-What do you think of the piece.
+What do you think of the piece?
 I know you don’t like this much distressing Regina.
 I know my readers pretty well.
 I love all you guys.
+Thanks for being here.